loysz/CTF-Tools/README.md

 ## HackerGPT

 - [HackerGPT](https://www.hackergpt.chat/) - A powerful tool for hackers, but free users may have usage restrictions and need to wait for three hours before using it.

-## License

-This repository is provided as-is and is available under the MIT License.
-See the [LICENSE](LICENSE) file for more details.